 With so much to deal with before leaving your home country, (taxes, moving house, paperwork etc.) the careful planning of your expatriation to Dubai is an essential step.
-As far as healthcare is concerned, your local social security scheme won’t be accompanying you to your host country and, once abroad, you might be surprised by the care system you find in United Arab Emirates.
-So, before leaving, make sure you have appropriate cover!
+As far as healthcare is concerned, your local social security scheme won’t be accompanying you to your host country and, once abroad, you might be surprised by the care system you find in the United Arab Emirates So, before leaving, make sure you have appropriate cover!

 Cigna is one of the world's biggest international insurers with more than 30 years' experience in providing global health insurance across 200 countries and territories.
 They have access to more than 1.65 million hospitals, physicians, clinics and specialists worldwide.

 Cigna Global's flexible plans are specifically designed for expats and globally mobile individuals who move to the United Arab Emirates.
 All their plans can be tailored to your individual requirements in the United Arab Emirates, always finding the right healthcare solution, whatever the situation and budget.

 Create your perfect plan with Cigna and combine the reassurance of comprehensive inpatient cover with the flexibility of optional extra benefits.

 Click on the button to access the online tool and get a quote in 2 minutes.